 The Code of Practice for Special Education Needs (SENCoP) gives the school the responsibility of identifying children with special educational needs and ensuring ‘appropriate’ provision is made.
 The SENCoP underpins the school's Information Report.
 The school implements the graduated response to SEN through cycles of Assess, Plan, Do and Review.
 In summary, the cycle aims to accurately identify need, match and implement appropriate provision to that need through the setting a target and then reviewing the effectiveness of this before the cycle starts again.

-It is the policy of the school to identify any child with a special educational need at the earliest possible age in order that the appropriate provision can be made.
+School will endeavour to identify any child with a special educational need at the earliest possible age in order that the appropriate provision can be made.
 Those experiencing difficulties will, after consultation with parents, be placed on the SEN register of need.
 Children with special educational needs may include those with physical disabilities, hearing or visual impairment, emotional and behavioural problems, language or specific learning problems.

-If you have any concerns, or would like further help or advice about supporting your child's needs... please talk to your child's class teacher or our SENCo.
+If you have any concerns, or would like further help or advice about supporting your child's needs, please talk to your child's class teacher or our SENCO.
 We will be happy to help!